This is the best contract I have ever received

 The 2017 Consumer Action Monitor Report* highlights that 70% of dissatisfied customers share their complaint with others, with 40% turning to social media to rant and whinge.
 Nearly 80% of customers would not return to a company that handled their compliant badly.
-Unhappy customers are a massive expense and risk to your business’ reputation – one that you should do your best to avoid.
+Unhappy customers are a massive risk to your business’ reputation – one that you should do your best to avoid:

-Your contract should not be aimed at a very small minority of people who might ‘take advantage’ of your terms.
-It should focus on building trust with fabulous clients.
+- Tip 3: don’t write your contract based on a very small minority of people who might ‘take advantage’ of your terms – use it to build trust with fabulous clients.

-Instead of wallowing in your misfortune when a client asks for their money back, move on and provide your expertise and services to more suitable clients, who value your expertise and have confidence in your skills.
+Instead of wallowing in your misfortune when a client asks for their money back, move on and provide your expertise and services to clients who value your expertise and have confidence in your skills.

-If you work in the EU then either under the Consumer Rights Act 2015 or equivalent local legislation, your consumer clients can ask you to repeat your services or demand a refund if your services:
+Under the Consumer Rights Act 2015 or equivalent EU legislation, your consumer clients can ask you to repeat your services or demand a refund if your services:

 - are not provided with reasonable skill and care,

 - do not meet the information you initially provided to your prospective clients, or